 The longer the time that passed, the less comprehension there seemed to be concerning the beautiful truth behind this outer symbol of the bread and the wine.

-This day in which we are now living is the long-promised day of “the one fold and the one shepherd.”
+This day in which we are now living is the long-promised day of “the one fold and the one shepherd”.
 Bahá’u’lláh has come to unseal the meaning of the sacred Scriptures.
 His purpose is to renew and restate the inward truth of these doctrines.
 Only in this way can all the separated and divided segments of religions and nations once more be bound together in unity.
 Bahá’u’lláh’s teachings deal with the spiritual and material needs of both the individual human being and the nation to which he belongs.
 For this reason, the Bahá’í Teachings speak in detail of the true meaning of these various doctrines of His Holiness Christ.

 Bahá’u’lláh urges us, throughout His Writings, to “look into everything with a searching eye”.
 Let no